dshurt/Open-Storefront/README.md

     * Review the changes

-    * Click the button *Merge help* on the bottom of the page and follow the instructions of github to apply those changes on the blessed master.
+    * Click the button *Merge help* on the bottom of the page and follow the instructions of github to apply those changes on the master.

         * Or use the button *Merge* if there are no merge conflicts.

+---
 Installing and configuring npm
 ------------------------------